The Scorpion King: Book of Souls

 The Scorpion King: Book of Souls is a 2018 American direct-to-video sword and sorcery action-adventure film.
-As the fifth and final installment in The Scorpion King series, it represents the culmination of the original series and a sequel to The Scorpion King 4: Quest for Power.
+As the fifth and final installment in The Scorpion King series (itself a spin-off of Stephen Sommers' The Mummy series), it represents the culmination of the original series and a sequel to The Scorpion King 4: Quest for Power.
 The film stars Zach McGowan as Mathayus, along with Pearl Thusi, Mayling Ng, and Peter Mensah in supporting roles.
-Directed by Don Michael Paul and written by David Alton Hedges.
+It was directed by Don Michael Paul and written by David Alton Hedges.

 Plot

 In ancient Egypt, King Memtep forges a powerful sword known as the Fang of Anubis after striking a deal with the god of the underworld.
 The blade gains its strength by capturing the souls of those it slays, with their names inscribed in the mystical Book of Souls.

 Centuries later, the evil warlord Nebserek unearths the Fang and begins a campaign of conquest.
 Meanwhile, a Nubian warrior named Tala seeks the legendary Scorpion King to help defeat Nebserek.
 She rescues a blacksmith named Mathayus, believed to be the Scorpion King, and enlists him on a quest to stop the dark power rising in Egypt.

 Together, they face numerous challenges, including battles with mercenaries, a warrior tribe known as the Black Arrows, and a golem named Enkidu who protects Amina—the human embodiment of the Book of Souls.
 With Amina's help, they uncover the secret to destroying the Fang: it can only be neutralized by sacrificing the Book itself.

 As Nebserek closes in, a climactic battle erupts.
 Enkidu dies protecting Amina, Tala ascends as Queen of Nubia, and Mathayus embraces his role as the Scorpion King.
 In a final act of sacrifice, Amina willingly perishes to break the curse of the sword, releasing the trapped souls.
 Mathayus departs alone, presumably to begin his campaign to conquer the known world.